 Though no CDBG entitlement funding was allocated for homeless services, the City continued its collaborations with entities such as the Los Angeles Homeless Services Authority (the lead agency for the Los Angeles Continuum of Care), the South Bay Coalition to End Homelessness, and the South Bay Cities Council of Governments.
 SBCCOG entered into a contract with People Assisting the Homeless to provide a comprehensive program of homeless services within the SBCCOG service area.
 The City committed \$25,000 in CHA resources to the SBCCOG/PATH effort, and thus enabled this collaboration to leverage an additional \$18,000 from the United Way of Los Angeles' Home for Good program to augment these homeless services specifically in Carson.
 The collaboration between the City and PATH resulted in the continuation of one major homeless services effort, in which they were joined by a local faith-based entity, Calvary Chapel South Bay.
 The three sponsoring groups continued to conduct on a monthly basis a "Laundry Love" event, at which a local laundromat makes its facility available to the homeless.
-(That, among other activities, was placed on hiatus for the duration of the COVID-19 health emergency.
-However, the City did allocate \$60,000 in CDBG-CV funding to a conract with a local non-profit homeless services provider, Family Promise of the South Bay.
-Additionally, as a response to the pandemic, City staff proceeded with a homeless outreach and resource event on May 12, 2021 at Dominguez Park, similar to events held there in the fall of 2016, 2019, and 2019, but this time focused on distributing coronavirus vaccine to the local homeless population.
+(That, among other activities, was placed on hiatus for the duration of the COVID-19 health emergency.)
+However, the City did allocate \$60,000 in CDBG-CV funding to a contract with a local non-profit homeless services provider, Family Promise of the South Bay.